Night of Nets Hosts 5K Race to End Malaria

-The Night of Nets campaign has grown substantially throughout the past 4 years.
-There are now over 30 Night of Nets partner schools and over 20,000 families have received a bednet through the Night of Nets initiative.
-Cornerstone University continues to hold Night of Nets athletic events throughout the year.
+The Night of Nets campaign has grown substantially throughout the past four years.
+There is now over 30 Night of Nets partner schools and over 20,000 families have received a bednet through the Night of Nets initiative.
+Cornerstone continues to hold Night of Nets athletic events throughout the year.

-This June, a group of 23 students and faculty from Cornerstone University will travel to Zambia, a sub-saharan African nation, to distribute these bednets, pray over the sick, and visit area schools to minister to the people there.
+This June, a group of 23 students and faculty from Cornerstone will travel to Zambia, a sub-Saharan African nation, to distribute these bednets, pray over the sick and visit area schools to minister to the people there.
 The team will be involved in bed net distribution in both the Ndola and Lusaka communities through Jubilee Centre's network of 150 churches in Zambia.
-They will also assist with health care workshops for maternal and infant care, orphan care construction projects, soccer clinics and matches, and more.
+They will also assist with health care workshops for maternal and infant care, orphan care construction projects, soccer clinics and matches and more.
 For updates during the Zambia trip, check out the CU Zambia trip blog.

 Malaria still takes the lives of about 1,500 people in Africa each night.
 Children and pregnant mothers are most susceptible to contracting the disease.
-Please pray for the team as they travel to Zambia, and for all those at risk for contracting malaria.
+Please pray for the team as they travel to Zambia and for all those at risk of contracting malaria.

 In an interview with Shelley Irwin of WGVU radio, Huber said, "The one thing that I wish everyone knew about malaria is that it is preventable.
 This global pandemic feels so big, but the reality is that every net does matter."